 • Reheat refrigerated pies in a 350°F oven for about 15 minutes prior to serving.

-• Apple and other fruit pies keep at room temperature for up to two days, then in the fridge for two more.
+• Apple and other fruit pies will last at room temperature for up to two days, then in the fridge for two more.

 • Pumpkin, custard, or other egg/dairy-based pies can be stored in the fridge for up to four days.

-• Pie dough can keep for two to three days in the fridge, or up to three months in the freezer.
+• Pie dough will last for two to three days in the fridge, or up to three months in the freezer.

 • If you’re making the crust and the filling ahead, keep them separated until it’s time to bake your pie.